COVID-19 has completely changed the way we share and learn about God’s Word.

 “God is waking up the world,” Will Graham said, encouraging Christians to use this time to be an example to friends, family and neighbors of what it means to follow Jesus.
 “It’s time for us to be awake.
 The time is now.
 The harvest is now!”

-Earlier today, he shared the Gospel message during an online livestream, broadcast from the Black Hills of South Dakota.
+On July 1, he shared the Gospel message during an online livestream, broadcast from the Black Hills of South Dakota.

 Did you miss Will Graham’s livestream?
 Watch a replay of his message on finding true freedom.